 With the invention of an electric blender by Fred Osius in the 1920s, malted milk became a pop culture fad.
 The sweet powder could be flavored and added to ice cream to form a thick, filling beverage with a high fat content.
 A combination of the powder and ice cream was marketed as a complete meal-in-a-glass, and typically fetched a high price.

 While usually high in fat and sugar content, malted milks are rich with vitamins and minerals.
-Carnation®, Ovaltine®, and the original Horlick's malted milks are a good way to boost caloric intake and milk consumption in children, especially picky eaters.
-Most modern malted milk products found on the shelves are heavily sugared and still remain a special treat.
+Carnation®, Ovaltine®, and the original Horlick's products are a good way to boost caloric intake and milk consumption in children, especially picky eaters.
+Most modern products found on the shelves are heavily sugared and still remain a special treat.